nancyygl/Nancy_YL/README.md

 SENIOR ANALYST<br>
 June-2019 to Present: 1 year 10 Months

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Data Analyst Trainee
-UNIT: BCG GAMMA
+UNIT: BCG RISE

-Working on various analytics based cases that facilitates clients for next-generation AI strategy.
+Learning on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

 <!-- EXPERIENCE Section Ends -->